A stool test! Maybe the thought of makes you a little squeamish.

 - Includes secretory IgA, anti-gliadin, elastase and lactoferrin.

 Good option as insurance may cover part of the cost, but it does not test for as many markers as the GI MAP test.

 For more information: https://drglab.com/

 We recommend the GI MAP Stool test as it is the most comprehensive.

-If you would like to request a stool test the best place to start is to book your free 15-minute health history review.
-We'll make diet, lifestyle and functional testing recommendations that are right for you!
+If you would like to request a stool test the best place to start is to book your free 30 minute Supercharge Your Fertility Discovery Call.
+We’ll make diet, lifestyle and functional testing recommendations that are right for you!